neooblaster/zcl_log_util/README.md

 #### Enabling / Disabling

-You can enable / disable at anytime the recording of log message in the **Application Log**.
+You can enable / disable at any time the recording of log message in the **Application Log**.

-Simply use method ``enable( )`` to activate the functionality and ``disabled( )`` to turn off recording.
+Use method ``enable( )`` to activate the functionality and ``disabled( )`` to turn off recording.

 ````abap